Avoid a debt

 We also recover some overpayments on behalf of the Ministry of Social Development, New Zealand.
-We’ll let you know if we’re going to recover any of these overpayments from your income support payment.
+We’ll let you know if we’re going to recover any overpayments from your income support payment.

 What is bankruptcy and debt agreements

 If you can’t make payments, consider entering into a debt agreement.
 This is as a way of managing your debt and avoiding bankruptcy.
 A debt agreement is a legally binding agreement between you and us.
-If a debt agreement is unable to resolve the debt, you may still enter into bankruptcy.
+If a debt agreement isn't able to resolve the debt, you may still enter into bankruptcy.